marklogic-community/data-explorer/README.md

    * Name the query/view combo and set the database where it applies
 1. **IMPORTANT:** Update/create a user or users to have **both** a data-explorer role, "data-explorer-search-role", and whatever **role(s) needed to access data in your DB**.
    * Data Explorer explicitly checks for wizard and search roles, so even the admin user will not work without a role.
+   * See the security section below for additional details.
-1. go to the "search" tab or log out and log back in as the "search-user" to see your data
+1. Go to the "search" tab or log out and log back in as a "search-user" to see your data

 **THAT'S IT** Start searching.